 Harri Stojka has achieved something that many can only dream of - to create their own unique style.
 For him, just a few notes into a solo, it is one that is easily recognizable as that of Harri Stojka.

-What Harri's guitar playing virtuosity brings is blended with a “blues-y” feeling; that special drive, the phrasing, the sound of his Gipsy Jazz Acoustic Guitar.
+What Harri's guitar playing virtuosity brings is blended with a “blues-y” feeling; that special drive, the phrasing, the sound of his guitar.
 He is at home with many styles of music, from pop to avant-garde jazz, from swing to bebop, gipsy and hard rock.

 With such versatility, and with his constantly furthering the development of his musical style, Stojka has influenced many guitarists and is often engaged by budding young musicians.
-A gifted musician, docent to aspiring musicians, politically active and globally successful World Music / Jazz / Swing star, guitarist Harri Stojka has significantly influenced the history of modern Austrian music.
+A gifted musician, docent to aspiring musicians, politically active and globally successful World Music / Jazz / Swing / Rock star guitarist Harri Stojka has significantly influenced the history of modern Austrian music.

 2005 Harri Stojka CD „A Tribute to Swing“ was nominated in Germany for the Echo Award – for best CD production from abroad.